 • If you are bringing a younger child or grandchild, be sure to help them prepare as well.
 We are happy to help guide you in this process.

-SUPPORT: Family involvement and participation is important in Memory Care.
+SUPPORT: Family involvement and participation is important in Memory Living.
 Your loved one needs your support.
 They may not be able to remember your name, but you are still familiar to them.
 Being actively present provides them with safety, warmth, and love.

 TIME: Past, present, and future.
 This is the time to connect and engage with your loved one.
 Together, you will experience a good laugh, a good cry, and share moments.
 Engaging in activities that stimulate the senses helps challenge the brain to make connections to memories, so feel free to visit designated Aster Gardens lounges to paint, play a game, or read a book with your loved one.